 Note on Coronavirus

-ONLINE TRANSACTIONS: While Hampton city offices and facilities are closed to the public until further notice, Hampton is waiving the $1 fee for online transactions and has added the ability to pay by phone.
+PAYMENTS: While Hampton city offices and facilities are closed to the public until further notice, Hampton is waiving the $1 fee for online transactions and has added the ability to pay by phone.
+Payments made by mail or in the drop box must be check or money order.
 Details.

 PASSPORTS, DMV: The Hampton Treasurer’s Office will not be accepting passport applications while city offices are closed.
 DMV Select is closed until further notice.